srcimon/screwbox/README.md

 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=srcimon_screwbox&metric=coverage)](https://sonarcloud.io/summary/new_code?id=srcimon_screwbox)

 ## About

-ScrewBox is a personal pet project since february 2021.
+ScrewBox is a small java only 2d game engine.
+I started developing ScrewBox in february 2021 right during too much time at hand because of covid lockdown.
 I use it to learn about Java and have some fun.
-Maybe you have a look if you want to have some fun with Java and 2d graphics.
+If you want to get something startet in a few minutes ScrewBox might be a fun choice.

 <p align="center"><a href="https://www.youtube.com/watch?v=fg5MJDx78SQ)"><img alt="youtube trailer" src="docs/trailer-thumbnail.png"></a>
 <br/><b><a href="https://www.youtube.com/watch?v=fg5MJDx78SQ)">▶ Watch trailer on Youtube</a></b></p>